mrocklin/thesis/blas-lapack.md

 #### Interface

-These subroutines do not adhere to a hierarchically structured interface.  instead BLAS/LAPACK rpvoides a flat, low-level interface.
+These subroutines do not adhere to a hierarchically structured interface.
+Instead BLAS/LAPACK provides a flat, low-level interface.
 Parameters to BLAS/LAPACK routines include scalars (real, complex, integer) of varying precision, arrays of those types, and strings.
 These types are widely implemented in general purpose programming languages.
 As a result many numerical packages in other languages link to BLAS/LAPACK, extending their use beyond Fortran users.
 In particular array-oriented scripting languages like MatLab, R, and Python/NumPy rely on BLAS/LAPACK routines for their array operators.

 However, simplicity of parameter types significantly increases their cardinality.
 In higher level languages array objects often contain fields for a data pointer, shape, and stride/access information.
 In BLAS/LAPACK these must be passed explicitly.